methodgames/methodgames.github.io/roleplay.md

 - If you suspect someone of breaking any rules, instead of broadcasting in chat, please create a ticket through discord and let us know.
     - Excessive banter concerning the discussion of rules in global chat, rather than creating a ticket, may result in a temporary mute with guidance to address disputes through the ticket system.
 - Admins cannot be everywhere at once so please let all of us know if anything is happening by using the [⁠📩│tickets](https://discord.com/channels/809936105101066352/809944459793530880/810937523517128715) system on the discord.
-    - While not a requirement, we encourage players provide us with as much infromation as possible.
-Providing combatlogs, timestamps, screenshots, recordings, etc. may assist in resolving disputes quickly and effectively.
+    - While not a requirement, we encourage players provide us with as much information as possible.
+Providing combat logs, timestamps, screenshots, recordings, etc. may assist in resolving disputes quickly and effectively.

 <a name="Admin" style="display: block; margin-top: 16px;"></a>